raghavchawla10/expo-movie-app/README.md

 ---

 ## 📂 Project Structure
-if suppose you are a really big dumb if you can't see the structure by yourself
+I suppose you are a really big dumb if you can't see the structure by yourself